Thrynk/Portfolio/content/post/project-1.md

 ![Confusion matrix](/images/confusion_matrix.JPG)

 In conclusion, with more time to research really important features, with more time to do exploratory analysis and statistics tests to evaluate our features, we could expect to improve our model.
-We were a little bit "disappointed" not by our work but by the results, but **we will definitely come back on this study**, with more knowledge (we are starting a major in Data Science) and with more time to create a good model, and study its return on investment.

 [Link to the github repository](https://github.com/Thrynk/Tennis-prediction)